analyticspot/anx-ml/README.md

 raw data, generate new data from that, etc.

 Additionally, some "features" aren't really features, but just intermediate bits of data.
-These data types often aren't numerical, categorical, or ordinal and thus don't conform to standard machine learning data type.
-For example, for text processing we might parse sentences and generate a parse tree indicating parts of speech tags for each word and the relationships between the words (e.g. "this adjective modifies that verb").
+These data types often aren't numerical, categorical, or ordinal and thus don't conform to standard machine learning data types.
+For example, for text processing we might parse sentences and generate a "parse tree" indicating parts of speech tags for each word and the relationships between the words (e.g. "this adjective modifies that verb").
+Other nodes in the graph would then extract features from the parse tree like the number of verbs in the text or the number of unique nouns.

+Of course, we want to be able to both train models and deploy them.
+That means we need a mechanism to serialize the entire DAG after training and then deserialize it in production.
+We would like to be able to use the deserialized graph to make predictions on data from a variety of sources: files in various formats, in-memory data (e.g. data received by a web server), Spark RDDs, etc.

-There are several machine learning systems for Java, but they all lack some properties we want for our system.
+While there are several machine learning systems for Java,they all lack some properties we want for our system.
 Our desired capabilities are:

 * We want to compute each piece of information exactly once even if multiple data transforms use the same data as input.